CSE512-14W/a3-glnelson-mjskay/README.md

 ## Development Process

-Include:
-- Breakdown of how the work was split among the group members.
+- Breakdown of how the work was split among the group members:
+  - brainstorming and design done together.
+  - code split into table / map code initially and worked on separately.
+  - code brought together later and worked on concurrently for polish.

  - a commentary on the development process, including answers to the following questions:
   - Roughly how much time did you spend developing your application?
+    - brainstorm: 5 hours
+    - ~ 18-20 hours each coding / building

   - What aspects took the most time?
+    - coding